irq8/trackercat/README.md

 * **Archive Grouping**.
 This future consideration is one where you can take multiple files (say, GPX Archives) and convert them in a chained conversion, outputting to 1 master KML.
 This KML will have multiple historic Active Logs.
 It can use wildcards or some form of globbing.
 _Example of this type of feature:_ an investigator notes multiple Active Logs of interest within a GPS device's GPX\Archives folder.
 This feature would be used to create a KML with many interesting Active Logs from past trips that have been phased out of the device's Current.gpx.
 Data would be appended to one massive KML for mapping.

 * **A GUI**.
-Worth considering but, since the tool is rather simple in its current incarnation, this isn't a big deal if we don’t have one for a while.
+Worth considering but, since the tool is rather simple in its current incarnation, this isn't a big deal if we donâ€™t have one for a while.
 Things like a CSV dump could easily be plugins that are selectable from a GUI menu.

 * **Image Mounting**.
 While exporting from a specific path is possible with the current implementation of TC, there's no form of direct image mounting and unmounting.
 I've been considering the use of [guestfs](http://libguestfs.org/guestfs-python.3.html) should TC need it in the future.
 At the moment this isn't a priority.